 If you can’t get those, you can also use River Hoopoe, which provides a great mana sink, giving you both life and new cards.

 Players that drafted Hour of Devastation back in the day might notice that Gift of Paradise is missing here.
-That’s quite the omission for this archetype, but hopefully, it can still work without it, as this deck can be a blast to play.
+That’s quite the omission for this archetype, and might be one of the reasons why this deck doesn’t work as good as we’d like.

 This is also the best home for a powerful uncommon Nest of Scarabs.
 In a dedicated deck, it can be very scary.